wieden-kennedy/autoscalebot/README.md

     * the number of dynos to add or remove on scaling.
 Defaults to `1`.

 * `NOTIFY_IF_SCALE_DIFF_EXCEEDS_THRESHOLD`
-    * Paired with the setting below, this setting will send an email to the ADMIN email if the scale differential in the given time period exceeds the threshold.
+    * Paired with the setting below, this setting will send an email to the `ADMINS` email if the scale differential in the given time period exceeds the threshold.
 For example, if I see a scale of more than 10 dynos within 30 minutes, something intesting is happening with the side.
 I'd probably like to know.
 Defaults to `None`, and is disabled.

 * `NOTIFY_IF_SCALE_DIFF_EXCEEDS_PERIOD_IN_MINUTES`
     * The time period to count differentials over.
-Defaults to `None`
+Defaults to `None`.

 * `NOTIFY_IF_NEEDS_EXCEED_MAX`
-    * Send an email to the ADMIN when the app is at MAX_DYNOS, and is the reponses are too slow.
-This likely means that MAX_DYNOS is too low, but django-heroku-autoscale won't scale it up without your explicit instructions.
-Defaults to `True`
+    * Send an email to the `ADMINS` when the app is at `MAX_DYNOS`, and the reponses are too slow.
+This likely means that `MAX_DYNOS` is too low, but django-heroku-autoscale won't scale it up without your explicit instructions.
+Defaults to `True`.

 * `NOTIFY_IF_NEEDS_BELOW_MIN`
-    * Send an email to the ADMIN when the app is at MIN_DYNOS, and is the reponses are below the scale down minimum (but above one).
-Useful for learning if you have MIN_DYNOS set too low.
-Defaults to `False`
+    * Send an email to the `ADMINS` when the app is at `MIN_DYNOS`, and the reponses are below the scale down minimum (but above one).
+Useful for learning if you have `MIN_DYNOS` set too low.
+Defaults to `False`.

 * `NOTIFY_ON_SCALE_FAILS`
-    * Send an email to the ADMIN if a call to the scaling API fails for any reason.
+    * Send an email to the `ADMINS` if a call to the scaling API fails for any reason.
 Note that a scale fail doesn't hurt anything, and scaling will be attempted again in the next heartbeat.
-Defaults to `False`
+Defaults to `False`.

 Making a good heartbeat URL